Renée Brack

 words and vision

 Storytelling is a profession, a past-time, and a passion.
-I’ve worked in the screen and media industries since last century and now have several years in education.
+I’ve worked in the screen and media industries since last century as a full-time writer, part-time producer, and occasional director.

 Living and working as a writer in Australia was best served with non-gender-specific pseudonyms as it meant I could craft a wide variety of material without being typecast.
 Some of my most well-known writing doesn’t have my real name on it and that’s the way I like it.